 I wanted to make darn sure I didn’t end up like my father, so naturally, I studied nutrition in college.
 Free from my mother’s food influence, I also started a full-blown love affair with eating.
 I discovered farmers’ markets, gourmet food stores and the world of culinary arts.
 Basically, I became a foodie.

 Unfortunately, my love of food was always coupled with my fear of it.
 I would indulge in a decadent multi-course meal, and then survive on only bananas and lattes for the next few days to be sure I didn’t (God forbid) gain any weight.
 Extreme dieting and restriction (and subsequent binging) was the norm, and this cycle of indulgence and deprivation was a pervasive force in my food life for the next 10 years.

 By my late twenties, my entire life was in shambles.
 My marriage was falling apart, my career was stagnant, my health was in shambles, and I was drinking WAY too much to hide from the pain that had become my life.
 I was an emotionally destructive and seriously dysfunctional mess.

 At age 31, on the verge of a complete nervous breakdown, I hit the reset button on my life.
 My marriage ended (I left with a small bag of clothes and a huge hole in my heart), and I rebuilt my life (and myself) from the ground up.
 I worked hard to heal my broken self, and boy, am I glad I did.
-Now, it’s 10 years later, and my life is BIGGER and better than I ever thought possible.
+Now, it’s over 10 years later, and my life is BIGGER and better than I ever thought possible.

 - I enjoy a clean-eating and food-loving life without guilt or fear (can you say, Hallelujah!).

 - I explore the world (I love discovering new cultures and cuisines), I give back and I live with deep gratitude.